ppy/osu/README.md

 > Visual Studio Code users must run the `Restore` task before any build attempt.

-You can also build osu! from the command-line, with `dotnet`:
+You can also build osu! from the command-line:

 ```
 dotnet restore